bensonchoyintuitas/tsql_to_databricks/README.md

 # Introduction
-Converts TSQL dbt or sql models to ANSI SQL in style of databricks
+Converts TSQL dbt or sql models to ANSI SQL in style of databricks.

 # Written by:
 - [@benson-choy](https://github.com/bensonchoyintuitas/tsql_to_databricks)
+- Master branch is protected.
+Create a branch and pull request to merge into master.

 # To run: